 This means that the partner brings a desired action to the table and, once that action is delivered and tracked, payment is then sent to the partner via an affiliate technology platform (more on that in Performance Partnerships 101: Technology).

-In affiliate marketing, there are a multitude of conversion activities that affiliate partners drive for brand’s affiliate programs.
+In affiliate marketing, there are a multitude of conversion activities that affiliate partners drive for the brand’s affiliate programs.
 And, when they do, brands pay them on a CPA basis.

-A few notable conversion actions are: Sales, New Customers and High-Value Leads.
+A few notable conversion actions are Sales, New Customers and High-Value Leads.